1937 Auckland Rugby League season: Ponsonby XIII v Huntly

-On August 28 a Ponsonby XIII played Huntly at Swanson in West Auckland.
+On Sunday, August 29 a Ponsonby XIII played Huntly at Swanson in West Auckland.
 A shield was presented to the winners (Ponsonby) after the match by Mr. L. Adams to the Ponsonby captain for the day, Stan Prentice, the former New Zealand international and Richmond club player.
 The shield had been donated by Mr. I. Culpan.

 Richmond reserves v Kamo

 The Richmond reserve side travelled to Whangarei to play the Northland senior club champions on August 28.
 The Richmond side won by 27 points to 17.
+The Kamo team was unable to field a full strength side and included five players from the Hikurangi side, and also Reg Hollows who had been playing for the North Shore club for two seasons.
+Future senior players and New Zealand representatives, Abbie Graham and Laurie Mills both scored tries for the Richmond side.

-Lower grade competitions
+Lower Grades

-There were 5 lower grades in 1937 (Third Grade to Seventh Grade).
-This was a reduction of 1 on the previous season as the Second Grade was forced into the Senior B grade.
-There were an additional 3 schoolboy grades (Junior, Intermediate, and Senior).
+There were five lower grades in 1937 (Third Grade to Seventh Grade).
+This was a reduction of one on the previous season as the Second Grade was forced into the Senior B grade.
+There were an additional three schoolboy grades (Junior, Intermediate, and Senior).

 Richmond Rovers once again won the Davis Points Shield for winning the most points through all club teams.
 City Rovers finished runners up.
 Papakura won the Tracy Inglis points trophy for junior clubs with Otahuhu runners up.

-Grades and teams were as follows with the winning team in bold:

-Third Grade Section 1: Ellerslie United, Marist Old Boys, Mount Albert United, North Shore Albions, Otahuhu, Papakura A, and R.V.
-(Harvey and Sons Ltd).
-Section 2: City Rovers, Glenora, Manukau Rovers, Papakura B, Point Chevalier, and Richmond Rovers.
-(Otahuhu and Richmond won their respective sections before meeting in the final which Otahuhu won 13 to 6.
-Richmond were awarded the Walker Cup for finishing runner up.
-Ellerslie won the third grade knockout competition).

-Fourth Grade: Ellerslie United, Glenora, North Shore Albions, Northcote & Birkenhead Ramblers, Ponsonby United, Richmond Rovers (Ellerslie played Richmond in the championship final with Richmond winning 10-5).

-Fifth Grade: Avondale, City Rovers, Ellerslie United, North Shore Albions, Northcote & Birkenhead Ramblers, Otahuhu, Papakura, Richmond Rovers (Otahuhu beat Richmond 17-5 in the championship final) with City winning the fifth grade knockout competition.